 Pull the thread through all the warp threads, pulling the whole line of weft thread down to the bottom. place a stitch at the bottom right of the warp threads, securing this layer to the garment.

-Move the hooks to face the right by pushing the mechanism, or in my case moving the metal loops.
+Move the hooks at the top of the speed loom darner to face the right by pushing the mechanism, or in my case moving the metal loops.
 This causes the loops of thread at the top to twist the other way.
 What was the top thread in the last layer is now the bottom thread.

 Push the weft needle through all the top loops from right to left this time.
 And again bring the resulting thread down to the bottom of the warp threads.
 Again place a stitch to secure this woven thread layer to the garment, slightly above the stitch you used to start the weft threads.
-And remember to push the loops back in the other direction at the top.
+And remember to push the loops back in the other direction at the top of the patch loom.

 Repeat this motion time and time again, securing each layer of weft threads with a stitch on the garment to the side of the weaving area.
 Soon it will build up into area of threads.